mcallistertad/embedded-client/README.md

  * Returns          SKY_SUCCESS or SKY_ERROR and sets sky_errno with error code
  */
  ```
 Called after all beacon and GNSS data has been added (via the sky_add_*() functions) in order to determine the size of the request buffer that must be allocated by the user.
-The size returned includes the Configuration value of SKY_MAX_DL_APP_DATA to accomodate any downlink application data.
+The size returned includes the length of any uplink application data reported to sky_new_request().

 ### sky_finalize_request() - generate a Skyhook request from the request context